Japan Tax Free Guide

 Any of the consumable goods that you have purchased will be checked at customs and will be put in a clear bag.
 Make sure that once it is sealed in the bag that you do not take them out of the bags.

-If you are looking to rent a pocket wifi device or a prepaid SIM card in Japan take a look at the following website: https://www.genkimobile.com/
+If you are looking to rent a best pocket Wi-Fi (1GB/day or 7GB/day) or a best prepaid SIM card in Japan take a look at the following website: https://www.genkimobile.com/